mahoney1/docs/commercial-paper-report-deltas-meta.md

 ```

-Note that once you've pasted this into VSCode, the `ESLinter` will again report a problem in the `Problems` pane.
-You can easily rectify the formatting issues by in the problems pane at the bottom by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported (ref. line number reported).
+2. Note that once you've pasted this into VSCode, the `ESLinter` may (if enabled) report a problem in the `Problems` pane.
+You can easily rectify the formatting issues by in the problems pane at the bottom by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported (reference the line number reported).

-2. Once you've completed the formatting task, and ensuring there are no more 'problems' at the bottom, you can hit CONTROL and S to save your file.
+3. Once you've completed the formatting task, and ensuring there are no more 'problems' at the bottom, you can hit CONTROL and S to save your file.

 OK - lets move on to getting this new contract functionality, out on the blockchain to replace the older version !

-## Step 3.
+### Step 3.
 Upgrade our Smart Contract version using IBP VScode Extension, Instantiate new edition

 1. First, we need to update the version number for our contract.
 To do this, update the `package.json` file, and change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and: